UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Denying any form of rollover or refund if you dramatically under-use your allotted power, effectively doubling your cost per kWh.

 This hidden cliff is the single biggest risk of engaging with flat bill energy plans.
-You must monitor your smart meter usage carefully toward the final days of your billing cycle to ensure you don’t accidentally cross the line while doing extra laundry or running the dishwasher.
+You must monitor your smart meter usage carefully toward the final days of your billing cycle to ensure you don’t accidentally cross the line while simply doing extra laundry or running the dishwasher.
 We strongly recommend checking state-specific resources or robust consumer protection sites like PowerToChoose.org in Texas to read the EFL for any prospective plan.
 These standardized documents are legally required to disclose these aggressive penalties in plain text.

 Pros and Cons of Flat Bill Energy Plans